cosmolabs/python-modules/README.md

 # python-modules
-Common customized python functionalities that can be used across other python projects..
+Common customized python functionalities that can be used across other python projects.